 We continue to drive the management of our carbon footprint across key areas of business activity.

-Our global Environment Strategy requires a 20% reduction in our operational greenhouse gas footprint (excluding emissions from patient use of our inhaler therapies) by 2015.
+Our global Environment Strategy requires a 20% reduction in Greenhouse Gas Emissions by 2015.
 This will primarily be delivered through improvements in energy efficiency; increased usage of renewable and low-carbon energy technologies; and reductions in energy demand due to better use of the property portfolio.
-This will be challenging gainst a backdrop of significant business change, so an Energy Board has been created to provide a global framework for analysing options, prioritising investments and resources, and to foster the sharing of best practice in energy technology around our global business to ensure these goals will be achieved.
+This will be challenging against a backdrop of significant business change, so an Energy Board has been created to provide a global framework for analysing options, prioritising investments and resources, and to foster the sharing of best practice in energy technology around our global business to ensure these goals will be achieved.
 The Energy Board draws on experience from every part of our business to coordinate its energy efficiency efforts.
 Recognising the significant global warming emissions from business road travel for sales and marketing activities, we are also maintaining a strong focus in this area.
 We have worked with our fleet management and leasing suppliers to introduce fleet reporting to track the CO2 emissions of new and existing fleet vehicles and we continue a process of introducing CO2 caps on new car acquisitions in our major markets.
 We continue to invest in advanced driver training to improve both safety and fuel efficiency associated with driving.

 We have also eliminated the use of ozone depleting substances in fire protection systems and continue to replace any remaining in use for refrigeration at our sites.
 We will eliminate all such uses as soon as feasible and, at a minimum, in a timeframe consistent with legislative requirements.

 Another area in which we are driving further improvement is in implementation of green technology principles in our process design.